-In the heart of our District, is the beautiful ancient woodland of Brayton Barff.
+In the heart is the beautiful ancient woodland of Brayton Barff.
 Standing 150 feet above sea level, it is popular with both bird watchers and walkers and known for its springtime blanket of bluebells.
 Spend a couple of hours connecting with nature, follow the footpath to the summit, the highest point for miles, and be rewarded with fabulous views of the surrounding area.

 Another way to experience the villages of Brayton and Thorpe Willoughby are with a number of local walks along well trodden paths, including the Selby Horseshoe and the Selby Trails: The Oak Trail.
 Both are moderate walks that pass through Brayton Barff and take in a myriad of wildlife.

 Stock up on picnic goodies at Brayton Farm Shop and homemade pies and pasties at C Dawson & Sons Butchers, and enjoy a lovely day out discovering local history and wildlife, before rewarding yourself with a well deserved drink and dinner at one of the local village pubs, including The Grey Horse, Swan Inn.

 In the Brayton parish register of the 18th century, this quaint village is referred to as Thorp.
 The Willeby family were the original residents of the manor in the 13th century and being on the primary road to Selby it grew as the locations around it developed.